spm/spm-docs/docs/tutorials/MEEG/meg_sloc.md

 Select `IID` for minimum norm assumptions for now.
 For the `Time window of interest` select from 0 to 600ms.
 For the `frequency window of interest` select 0 to 80 Hz (our data were simulated at 10 and 20Hz between 100 and 400ms).
-All the other settngs should remain as default.
+All the other settings should remain as default.

 <figure id="meg_sloc:fig:3">